ProjectSidewalk/SidewalkWebpage/README.md

 ### Running the application locally
 To run the web server locally, from the **root** of the SidewalkWebpage directory:

 1. Email Mikey (michaelssaugstad@gmail.com) and ask for the two API key files and a database dump.
 You will put the API key files into the root directory of the project.
-Rename the database dump `sidewalk-dump` and put it in the `db` directory.
+Rename the database dump `sidewalk-dump` and put it in the `SidewalkWebpage/db` directory (other files in this dir include `init.sh` and `schema.sql`, for example).

 1. If the database dump is for a city other than DC, modify the `SIDEWALK_CITY_ID` line in `docker-compose.yml` to use the appropriate ID.
 You can find the list of IDs for the cities starting at line 7 of `conf/cityparams.conf`.